-Using a stand-by controller on audio visual equipment, like televisions and DVD players, and office equipment, like computers and printers, to automatically turn off appliances when they are not in use.
+Using a stand-by controller on audiovisual equipment (such as televisions and DVD players), and office equipment (such as computers and printers), to automatically turn off appliances when they are not in use.

 You can also use power boards with switches to make it easier to turn individual appliances off.

 The following table shows the average active and passive stand-by energy use per hour for some common household appliances.

 The examples are only a guide and will differ depending on the size and efficiency of your appliance.
 Check the manufacturer’s information for stand-by power wattage so you can calculate your running costs.
 Alternatively, you can use a plug-in power meter to measure stand-by power consumption.
 Plug-in power meters can be borrowed for free as part of a Home Energy Toolkit.